 The CPU_Time value I represents the half-open execution-time interval that starts with ICPU_Time_Unit and is limited by (I+1)CPU_Time_Unit, where CPU_Time_Unit is an implementation-defined real number.
-For each task, the execution time value is set to zero at some unspecified point between the task creation and the start of the task's activation.
+For each task, the execution time value is set to zero at some unspecified point between the creation of the task and the start of the activation of the task.

-CPU_Time_First and CPU_Time_Last are the smallest and largest values of the Time type, respectively.
+CPU_Time_First and CPU_Time_Last are the smallest and largest values of the CPU_Time type, respectively.